nikki-pru/qa-compendium/docs/releases/73-release-testing.rst

 Test Schedule
 -------------
+Generally, publishing will begin on Wednesday to build that same evening.
+Test results are normally available during the end of China's day and toward the beginning of day for Spain and Hungary.

 Below is a general timeline on each of the main steps of the release testing process.
 Note that if any blocker is discovered at any of these steps the process restarts.
 QA is expected to complete testing and analysis within 1 business day.
 If the build is not completed by 3PM PST, the testing will be completed within 2 business days because a product team will miss their opportunity to test and analyze automated test results.

 .. note::